laravel/nova-docs/3.0/resources/fields.md

 ### Boolean Group Field

-The `BooleanGroup` field may be used to group a set of Boolean checkboxes, which are eventually stored as JSON key-values in the database column they represent.
-You may create a `BooleanGroup` field by passing in a set of keys and labels for each option:
+The `BooleanGroup` field may be used to group a set of Boolean checkboxes, which are then stored as JSON key-values in the database column they represent.
+You may create a `BooleanGroup` field by providing a set of keys and labels for each option:

 ```php
 BooleanGroup::make('Permissions')->options([